-An interconnecting generation Producer may interconnect at an existing Xcel Energy station or via a tap into an existing Xcel Energy transmission line.
+An interconnecting Interconnection Customer may interconnect at an existing Xcel Energy station or via a tap with breakers into an existing Xcel Energy transmission line.
 The configuration requirements of the interconnection depend on where the physical interconnection is to occur and the performance of the system with the proposed interconnection.

-Xcel Energy uses five standard substation configurations in various parts of its system: Single Bus, Ring Bus, Main & Transfer Bus, Double-Bus, and Breaker-and-a-half Bus design.
-If the Producer interconnects to an existing Xcel Energy substation, the interconnection must conform, at a minimum, to the original designed configuration of the substation.
+Xcel Energy uses various standard substation configurations in various parts of its system: Single Bus, Straight Bus, Ring Bus, Main & Transfer Bus, Double-Bus, and Breaker-and-a-half Bus design.
+If the Interconnection Customer interconnects to an existing Xcel Energy substation, the interconnection must conform, at a minimum, to the original designed configuration of the substation.
 Generally, Xcel Energy will not allow a Ring Bus of greater than five breakers.
 Adding a sixth breaker will require conversion of the station into a Breaker-and-half Bus design.
 Xcel Energy, at its sole discretion, may consider different configurations due to physical limitations at the site.

 Typical interconnection configuration diagrams can be found in APPENDIX A. The figures represent generic installations.
 Circumstances unique to each installation may cause the final configurations to differ significantly from the examples shown.
+No transmission configuration will be allowed for the addition of generation if it creates a three terminal transmission line configuration.
 In any case, the Facilities Study will determine final configuration of the Interconnecting Facilities.

 The Interconnection Facilities configuration will be allowed only if it does not jeopardize the transmission system's ability to operate reliably and safely during generation unit trips (except during a local breaker failure backup operation) and generator maintenance activities.
 Any circuit breaker that can directly impact the reliability and the security of the Xcel Energy System will be under the sole ownership and control of Xcel Energy.
-In some cases, this will require the installation of an additional breaker in the facility of the Producer in order for the Producer to exercise maintenance control, ongoing operational control, and personnel safety.
+In some cases, this will require the installation of an additional breaker in the facility of the Interconnection Customer in order for the Interconnection Customer to exercise maintenance control, ongoing operational control, and personnel safety.

-If the Producer interconnects into an existing Xcel Energy substation or transmission line, Xcel Energy requires the Customer to have a breaker on the high voltage side of their generator step-up transformer.
+If the Interconnection Customer interconnects into an existing Xcel Energy substation or transmission line, Xcel Energy requires the Customer to have a breaker on the high voltage side of their generator step-up transformer.